tomasschmidt04/NLP/README.md

   }
 }

 In the final pipeline, these JSON items will come directly from Task 2, which will generate such conversations in bulk.
 What the script does

-For each item in the input JSON list, the script:
+For each item in the input JSON list:

-Loads the trained model from skeleton.py
+    Load the trained model from skeleton.py

-Uses importlib to import your skeleton.py module.
+        Uses importlib to import skeleton.py.

-Calls load_model(model_path) or directly uses:
+        Uses load_model(model_path) or calls predict_cognitive_load directly.

+    Score each strategy

+        For every assistant message in direct, hedging, and clarify, call the model from Part 1 (predict_cognitive_load).

+        For each strategy, take the mean of the per-turn scores to get the final strategy score.

+    Write the scored dataset

+        Output example:

         {
           "id": 1,
           "base_conv": { "messages": [...] },
           "direct": 1.3,
           "hedging": 2.1,
           "clarify": 4.5,
           "best": "clarify"
         }

         direct, hedging, clarify now hold numeric scores (floats).

-The scores are calculated using the model form Part 1.
-Then to get the final score a MEAN is calculated for every response to get the final result.
+        The scores are calculated using the model from Part 1, then averaged (mean) per response.

         best is the label used later by the selector network (script 3) as the target class.

-This file is the bridge between “lots of raw conversations” and “clean supervised dataset” for learning a policy.
+        This file is the bridge between “lots of raw conversations” and a “clean supervised dataset” for learning a policy.

-Final Version
+Final version

 Conceptually, the final version of this script should look the same from the outside:

     Input: a JSON file of conversations with {base_conv, direct, hedging, clarify} in the Task 2 format.

-Core logic:
- For each assistant message, call the cognitive-load model and aggregate per strategy.
+    Core logic: for each assistant message, call the cognitive-load model and aggregate per strategy.

     Output: a scored_dataset_B.json file with numeric scores per strategy + a best label.

 The differences will be inside the black boxes:
 Conversations (input)

-Now: generated by a small helper script and manually designed seeds; fully synthetic and small.
+    Now: generated by a small helper script and manually designed seeds; synthetic and small.

-Later: produced by Task 2, likely using:
+    Later: produced by Task 2, using:

         a larger set of user questions,

         a real LLM to generate direct / hedging / clarify variants,

-possibly more realistic multi-turn structures.
+        more realistic multi-turn structures.

 Cognitive-load model (skeleton.py)

     Now: RandomForest with a few textstat features, using readability as a proxy (fk_grade).

     Later:

         Same API (predict_cognitive_load(text) -> float), but:

             trained on real ELO-style scores from many pairwise battles,

             with more features (richer textstat features, maybe embeddings, etc.),

-and potentially a more complex regressor (more n_estimators, tuned hyperparameters, or even a different model class).
+            potentially a more complex regressor (more n_estimators, tuned hyperparameters, or a different model class).

         You might run a grid search or other hyperparameter search to find a better model before saving it.

 TRAIN_SELECTOR_TINY.PY – STRATEGY SELECTOR
 Overview

 train_selector_tiny.py trains a small neural network that learns to choose the best response strategy (direct, hedging, or clarify) based only on the initial user message.

-It uses as input the file scored_dataset_B.json created by script 2, where each item already has: numeric scores for direct, hedging, clarify (from the cognitive-load model), and
+It uses as input the file scored_dataset_B.json created by script 2, where each item already has:

+    numeric scores for direct, hedging, clarify (from the cognitive-load model), and

     a "best" field with the strategy that has the lowest predicted cognitive load.

 Data flow

 For each item in scored_dataset_B.json:

     Take the first user message from base_conv["messages"].

     Encode this text with a SentenceTransformer → embedding vector z.

     Map "best" to a class label:

         direct → 0

         hedging → 1

         clarify → 2

 So the training data is a set of (embedding, label) pairs.
 Model and training

-Model: a tiny MLP classifier in PyTorch
+    Model: tiny MLP classifier in PyTorch

         Input: sentence embedding.

         Hidden layer: small number of units (e.g. 64) with ReLU + dropout.

         Output: 3 logits (one per strategy).

     Training:

         Train/validation split (with safe fallback if the dataset is very small).

         Cross-entropy loss, Adam optimizer, a few epochs.

         Prints training loss, optional validation accuracy, and example predictions.

 Inference (intended use)

 After training, the selector can be used as:

     Take a new user query.

     Embed it with the same SentenceTransformer.

     Pass the embedding through the MLP.

     Use argmax over the 3 outputs to pick direct, hedging, or clarify.

 How this changes in the final version

 The structure stays the same:

     user text → embedding → selector model → best strategy

 Final version differences:

     The model may be slightly larger or better tuned, but still small (we do not expect huge datasets, so too many parameters are not useful).

     We may swap to a different sentence-embedding model if needed.

     Training hyperparameters (epochs, learning rate, hidden size) can be adjusted once we see real data.

 The input format, the use of the "best" label from script 2, and the overall role of this script (learn to predict the best strategy from the initial user message) remain the same.